Homelessness in the United States: Public libraries

 The San Jose University Library became one of the first academic libraries to pay attention to the needs of homeless people and implement changes to better serve this population.
 In 2007, the merged University Library and Public Library made the choice to be proactive in reaching out.
 Collaborations with non-profit organizations in the area culminated in computer classes being taught, as well as nutrition classes, family literacy programs, and book discussion groups.
 After eighteen months, the library staff felt they still were not doing enough and "analyzed program participation trends supplemented by observation and anecdotes" in order to better understand the information needs of homeless people.
 When it was understood that these needs are complex, additional customer service training was provided to all staff who were interested.

 Once the staff more fully understood the needs of homeless people, it was determined that many programs in place already, with a few minor adjustments, would be helpful to homeless people.
 For example, the providing book clubs have proven to be very effective bridges between librarians and homeless people.
 Programs were tailored to meet these needs.
-Additional changes implemented included temporary computer passes and generous in-house reading space to counteract the policies in place that may prevent a homeless person from obtaining a library card.
+Additional changes implemented included temporary computer passes and a generous in-house reading space to counteract the policies in place that may prevent a homeless person from obtaining a library card.

 The Dallas Public Library started "Coffee and Conversation" which is part of their Homeless Engagement Initiative.
 The staff hopes these bimonthly events between staff and homeless patrons will help them better serve the homeless people population in Dallas.
-They also sponsor Street View podcast, a library produced podcast featuring the stories and experiences of the city's homeless population.
+They sponsor Street View podcast, a library produced podcast featuring the stories and experiences of the city's homeless population.
 Guests often include social service providers.

-In May 1991, Richard Kreimer, a homeless man in Morristown, N.J. sued the local public library and the Town of Morristown for expelling him from the library after other patrons complained about his disruptive behavior and pungent body odor.
-He later won the case and settled for $250,000.

 Situations in cities and states

-The issue of homelessness in the US is severe, with states like California, New York, Florida, Texas, and Washington having a combined number of over 330,000 homeless people; California alone having over 161,000.
-Although begging and panhandling being one of the main ways homeless people obtain money, in Kansas, Mississippi, and Maryland, begging and panhandling are considered crimes.
+As of 2023, the issue of homelessness in the US is severe, with states like California, New York, Florida, Texas, and Washington having a combined number of over 330,000 homeless people.
+In 2023, California alone had over 161,000.
+Although begging and panhandling is one of the main ways homeless people obtain money, in Kansas, Mississippi, and Maryland, begging and panhandling are considered crimes.
+In June 2024, a U.S. Supreme Court 6-3 ruling, permitted cities to enforce bans on homeless people sleeping in public places.

+California has been identified as especially vulnerable to homelessness due to high housing costs that are unaffordable and a lack of shelters, which have left a large portion of the population unsheltered.
+Homelessness in California is especially prevalent due to the growing demand for housing, while the production of new housing has been well below the national average.
+Homelessness in California is disproportionately concentrated in select cities such as San Francisco and Los Angeles.
+Some scholars emphasize that this is not an issue that select cities are solely responsible for, nor do they have the capacity to solve.
+They claim the federal government has failed to take a meaningful role in alleviating homelessness.